welcomesustain/Employee_Management/README.md

 Admin can either approve or deny Employees Leave application regardless of wheather Employee has days availabe Employees can also clain their overtime amount available

+# Setup
+import the employee.sql database to your server
+Don't forget to change the configurations on the application

 # initial login
 username: Admin
 password:12345